J-ally/elo_MIA/README.md

 ADMIN_KEY=change-me
 ```

 The admin key is required to delete or add players or matches.
+In this way we are publicly exposed to criticism, without compromising our database.